awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-reporting-client-side.md

    + `mediaType`: Typically either `JavaScript` or `Flash` for executable assets\.
    + `mezzanine`: The mezzanine MP4 asset, specified if the VPAID ad includes one\.
 Example\. `https://gcdn.2mdn.net/videoplayback/id/itag/ck2/file/file.mp4`\.
    + `scalable`: Indicates whether to scale the video to other dimensions\.
+   + `skipoffset`: The time value that identifies when skip controls are made available to the end user\.
    + `startTime`: Time position in ISO 8601 seconds format, relative to the beginning of the playback session\.
 The response includes start times for the entire ad avail and for each ad and beacon\.
    + `startTimeInSeconds`: Time position in seconds format, relative to the beginning of the playback session\.
 The response includes start times for the entire ad avail and for each ad and beacon\.
    + `vastAdId`: The `Id` attribute of the `Ad` tag\.